juhana/vorple-if.com/docs/filters.md

 Now when the player types "eksiĝu", Inform receives it as "eksigxu".

-The `.split().join()` "trick" is commonly used to search-and-replace strings in
+> The `.split().join()` "trick" is commonly used to search-and-replace strings
-JavaScript: it splits the string in parts using the given string as a separator, and then joins the parts together with the replacement string in between.
+> in JavaScript: it splits the string in parts using the given string as a
+> separator, and then joins the parts together with the replacement string in
+> between.

-The above function can be used to other character substitutions with small modifications, with the caveat that it makes the next substitution using the previous step, which means that some care must be taken not to accidentally substitute something that was already substituted earlier.
+The above function can be used for other character substitutions with small modifications, with the caveat that it makes the next substitution using the previous step, which means that some care must be taken not to accidentally substitute something that was already substituted earlier.